zdoom-docs/stable/1-language.md

 ## Method argument list

-Method arguments must all have a name and type, and optionally the last arguments in the list may have a default value.
+Method arguments must all have a name and type, and optionally the last arguments in the list may have a default value, (*Version 3.3.0 and newer*) except in functions marked `override`.
 The syntax is:

 ```
 Type Variable-name $[ , Method-argument-list]$